 A. Your outstanding loan balance, plus any accrued interest, will be deducted from your total vested benefit before payment is made.
 For tax purposes, your outstanding loan balance is treated the same as a cash distribution.
-If you are receiving any of the remainder of your benefit in cash, 20 percent of the taxable amount of the loan will be withheld for Federal income tax and subtracted from your cash payment.
+If you are receiving any of the remainder of your benefit in cash, 20 percent of the taxable amount of the loan will be withheld for federal income tax and subtracted from your cash payment.
 State income tax also may be withheld.
-If you are not receiving any of your benefit in cash, nothing will be withheld for Federal or State income taxes.
-You can roll over your outstanding loan balance by paying the balance to a traditional IRA, another qualified plan, a 403(b) annuity, or a governmental 457 plan within the 60-day period following receipt of your distribution.
+If you are not receiving any of your benefit in cash, nothing will be withheld for federal or state income taxes.
+You can roll over your outstanding loan balance by paying it to a traditional IRA, another qualified plan, a 403(b) annuity or a governmental 457 plan.
+The deadline to roll over your loan balance is generally the 60-day period following receipt of your distribution; however, if your loan offset occurred due to your termination of employment or the termination of the plan, then you have until the due date of your federal income tax return (including extension) for the year of distribution.